December 11, 2013 § Leave a comment

 “those who endorse the euphemistically named one-state solution, or even more circumlocutiously call for a return of the descendants of Palestinian refugees to their homes in Israel-proper, which would turn Israel into an Arab-majority state and terminate Jewish self-determination by stealth.”

 And herein lies the issue.
-Zionism requires an ethno-religious group, in this case the Jews, to be the majority in the state of Israel.
+The form of ethnonationalist Zionism pursued by many Israeli leaders requires an ethno-religious group, in this case the Jews, to be the majority in the state of Israel.
 It would, as Eylon rightly notes, be suicide to attempt to run a minority Jewish state with a strongly Jewish character.
 Anti-Zionism, for him, is what happens when Israel is “diluted” into an Arab-majority state, losing the Jewish nation and people their right to self-determine.
 The Jews and the Israelis are of course near-wholly conflated in this case; the nation of Israel is the Jewish people, bound together by the culture and ethos of the state, exercising their right to a safe home.
 Furthermore, in Eylon’s world, Israel’s problems are a case of international relations; the threat is predominantly external, the people who chant for a one-state solution “with venom in their eyes” (his words).
 The one-state solution, removing the rights of Jews to be a majority and determine their own fate, is anathema to any sort of moral view that protects the Jewish people from the tragedies of the ages.

 So far, so polemical, so persuasive.
 But in this is rooted an ideology of the ethno-religious nation state that would in any other country or with any other “people” be considered wholly at odds with reasonable or liberal attitudes to governance.
 The Jews are of course complex; they are simultaneously an ethnic group and a religious one, and it need not be said that the oppression they have been subjected to in countries across the world has been continual and horrendous.
 Lest we forget, the horrors of the Second World War were only a culmination of centuries of hatred and fear across Europe and beyond.
 But do they – or indeed any other specific ethnic group – constitute a nation?
 To argue this one must make the Jews a special case, and then explain why this should be.
 In Eylon’s original article he notes the Kurds, Tibetans, and so on, but claims that Israel is different because it already exists – because to dilute it would be a case of removing rights.
 These rights, in his eyes, are held on the national level – unless “the Jews” have the collective right, all of the individuals are more or less doomed.
 Yet in the west, we are busily engaged in trying to create nations that can celebrate diversity – why should a political unit have a religious or ethnic character at all?